ad-johnson/LabVIEW_Project_Templates/Source/HAF/README.md

 They make use of the Drivers found in Virtual Folder `Implementation\Instrument`.
 To run these with your own instruments you will need to create your own Drivers and make the necessary changes to the example implementations.
 In some cases it may be as simple as ensuring that the VI `Get All Instruments` in class `ResourceEnumerator` is modified and that you have followed the implementation pattern for the existing instruments.

 ### 1-Instrument Identification
-This example enumerates any instruments connected to the PC running LabView and presents the list to the user.
+This example enumerates any instruments connected to the PC running LabVIEW and presents the list to the user.
 Selecting an instrument, by name, and pressing 'Get Id' will return the instrument identity.

 This is accomplished using the Driver associated to the selected name, the `Identity` Command and a `CommandDirector` (one-time execution.)
 Results are provided as a Notification for handling and displaying on the UI.